CRexit: how different cosmic ray transport modes affect thermal instability in the circumgalactic medium: Revival of thermal instability by self-confined cosmic rays

-Starting from isocooling initial conditions, a two-phase medium emerges, characterized by a volume-filling, dilute hot phase ($\rho \lesssim 10^{-27}\,\unitRho$, $T \gtrsim 10^6\,\unitT$) and a dense cold phase ($\rho \gtrsim 10^{-25}\,\unitRho$, $T \sim 10^4\,\unitT$), the latter being composed of numerous small ($\sim 100\,\mathrm{pc}$) clouds with very short central cooling times ($\tcool \lesssim 100\,\mathrm{kyr}$).
+Starting from isocooling initial conditions, a two-phase medium emerges, characterised by a volume-filling, dilute hot phase ($\rho \lesssim 10^{-27}\,\unitRho$, $T \gtrsim 10^6\,\unitT$) and a dense cold phase ($\rho \gtrsim 10^{-25}\,\unitRho$, $T \sim 10^4\,\unitT$), the latter being composed of numerous small ($\sim 100\,\mathrm{pc}$) clouds with very short central cooling times ($\tcool \lesssim 100\,\mathrm{kyr}$).
 These overdense cold clouds fall towards the centre of gravity with high velocities so that the densest clumps reach infall speeds of $\gtrsim 90\,\mathrm{km\,s^{-1}}$.
 Interestingly, the upwards motions are caused by turbulence as well as the motions induced by our assumed mass-weighted heating that is globally offsetting radiative cooling.
-The CR pressure exhibits a relatively uniform distribution across the box (note the linear colour scale) with moderate peaks within and around the collapsing regions due to adiabatic compression of CRs.
-This compression effect also applies to the magnetic pressure, represented by $\Xmag$, which reaches values of about 1 to 8 in and around the cold clouds as a result of the flux-frozen characteristic of the magnetic field.
+The CR pressure exhibits a relatively uniform distribution across the box (we point out the linear colour scale) with moderate peaks within and around the collapsing regions due to adiabatic compression of CRs.
+This compression effect also applies to the magnetic pressure, represented by $\Xmag$, which reaches values of about one to eight in and around the cold clouds as a result of the flux-frozen characteristic of the magnetic field.
 The range in $\Xmag$ is much larger in comparison to that of $\Xcr$, which is a direct consequence of fast CR transport out of the collapsing clumps.
-In fact, the effective CR diffusion coefficient spans an immense range of more than seven orders of magnitude with values between $\keff \sim 10^{27}\,\unitKappa$ and $\keff > 10^{32}\,\unitKappa$, with the largest values realized in the converging regions, which are also characterized by large values of $\Xmag$.
+In fact, the effective CR diffusion coefficient spans an immense range of more than seven orders of magnitude with values between $\keff \sim 10^{27}\,\unitKappa$ and $\keff > 10^{32}\,\unitKappa$, with the largest values realised in the converging regions, which are also characterised by large values of $\Xmag$.

-Having identified substantial differences between outcomes under initially dominating CR pressurization between the 2-moment setup and the purely advective CR scenario, we extend our analysis to include a wider range of initial CR pressure values.
+Having identified substantial differences between outcomes under initially dominating CR pressurisation between the two-moment setup and the purely advective CR scenario, we extend our analysis to include a wider range of initial CR pressure values.
 To this end, we repeat the simulation suite from Sec.~\ref{sec:advectivecrs} and include a strongly CR-pressure-dominated atmosphere with $\Xcrinit = 30$.
-All simulations are initialized with $\tau=0.3$, $\Xmaginit=0.01$, $\Xkininit=0.3$, and are evolved for eight cooling times.
+All simulations are initialised with $\tau=0.3$, $\Xmaginit=0.01$, $\Xkininit=0.3$, and are evolved for eight cooling times.

 Figure~\ref{fig:2momCRs} demonstrates that under realistic conditions of active CR transport, variations in the initial CR pressure have minimal impact on the morphology of cold gas in the CGM.
 The figure shows gas mass density slices at $t=7\,\tcool$, with panels illustrating a systematic variation in $\Xcrinit$ from purely thermal conditions ($\Xcrinit=0$) to strongly CR pressure-dominated regimes ($\Xcrinit=30$).
 Remarkably, the number and size of condensing clouds remain nearly unchanged across all simulations, showing minimal dependence on the initial CR pressure.
 Even under the influence of large CR pressures ($\Xcrinit=30$), TI progresses without significant suppression.